-As specialist criminal lawyers who routinely deal with cases of domestic violence and assault, Stary Norton Halphen has, over the years, built up a significant amount of experience in defending and applying for intervention orders on behalf of our clients.
+As specialist criminal lawyers who routinely deal with cases of domestic violence and assault, Stary Norton Halphen has, over the years, built up a significant amount of experience in defending and applying for intervention orders in Victoria on behalf of our clients.

-Our knowledgeable staff of legal professionals will provide you with guidance and advice when dealing with intervention orders, whether they arise out of family violence or in the context of personal safety, ensuring you are kept informed and receive the fairest possible outcome.
+Our knowledgeable staff of legal professionals will provide you with guidance and advice when dealing with intervention orders, whether they arise out of family violence or in the context of personal safety, ensuring you are kept informed and receive the best possible outcome.

-If you are struggling with a legal issue involving an intervention order or you have been charged with breaching an intervention order, call Stary Norton Halphen at any of our six offices, including our City Office on (03) 8622 8200 or you can also reach us through our online enquiry form.
-For all After Hours enquiries, call 0407 410 821.
+If you are struggling with a legal issue involving an intervention order or you have been charged with breaching an intervention order in Victoria, call Stary Norton Halphen at any of our Victorian offices, including our City Office on (03) 8622 8200.
+You can also reach us through our online enquiry form at any time or for after hours enquiries on 0407 410 821.

-When you are accused of an assault or threatening violence, particularly in a domestic or neighbourhood setting, the police investigating the matter will almost always apply for an intervention order on behalf of the person you are accused of assaulting or threatening.
+When you are accused of an assault or threatening violence, particularly in a domestic or neighbourhood setting, the police investigating the matter will almost always apply for an IVO on behalf of the person you are accused of assaulting or threatening.

-Intervention orders can also be applied for by the person you are accused of assaulting and can be put in place against you where a Court finds, on the balance of probabilities, that you have assaulted or threatened someone and there is an ongoing threat to the safety of that person.
+An IVO can also be applied for by the person you are accused of assaulting and can be put in place against you where a court finds, on the balance of probabilities, that you have assaulted or threatened someone and there is an ongoing threat to the safety of that person.